Help Us Build the Future for Our Keiki

 Caring for a child means caring for the family.
 Yet, limited space has made it hard for parents to remain with their child overnight.
 That’s why it’s critical that we expand Kapi‘olani – so parents will never have to leave their child’s bedside again.

-Future Kapi‘olani NICU/PICU Building (conceptual rendering)
+Future Kapi‘olani NICU/PICU Medical Tower (conceptual rendering)

-Kapi‘olani Medical Center for Women & Children is a nonprofit hospital dedicated to delivering exceptional and often life-saving medical care to women and children right here in Hawai‘i.
+Kapi‘olani Medical Center for Women & Children is a not-for-profit hospital dedicated to delivering exceptional and often life-saving medical care to women and children right here in Hawai‘i.
 This remarkable care is provided in a facility that needs to expand to better accommodate 21st century medical advances.
 A renovation and expansion is long overdue and essential to the healthy future of Hawai‘i’s most precious resource – its children.
 But we can’t do it alone.
 Please give to support this important project.
 With its $30 million goal, The Campaign for Hawai'i's Children is the largest philanthropic effort in Hawai'i for the health care of our keiki and is focused on the first phase of a multi-phased renewal of Kapi'olani.